+We had a wonderful time writing this Book Lover’s Guide to Montenegro.
 Only recently split from Serbia, the newly-independent nation of Montenegro is something of an oddity in Eastern Europe.
-Though they possess a strong sense of cultural pride, Montenegrin language, culture and history is inextricably linked to Roman and Ottoman occupation and – more recently – Yugoslavian nationalism.
+The Montenegrin people possess a strong sense of cultural pride that’s visible everywhere you look.
+But Montenegrin language, culture and history is inextricably linked to Roman and Ottoman occupation and more recently, Yugoslavian nationalism.
 There’s a world of history in this tiny country, with countless museums, fortresses and old towns to explore.
 While we travelled across this fascinating landscape, we took the time to stop into a few bookstores and get an idea of what kind of literary pathos Montenegro has to offer.

 Budva Waterfront, Budva